QuantGen/G2F_RESOURCES/NOAAWeatherData.md

-### External weather data
+### Download external weather data from NOAA networks.

-Here we provide functions to download weather data from ASOS/AWOS and NOAA networks.
+Here we provide functions to download weather data from NOAA networks.
 The following code gets daily accumulated rainfall and temperature from the closest weather station to a given trial location.
-Provided location coordinates and time period of interest, the code can be adapted to download weather data for any location (preferably within the US).
+Provided location coordinates and time period of interest, the code can be adapted to download weather data for any location using the function getWeatherNOAA.

-#### Download weather data from the closest NOAA station
+#### All weather stations available

 ```r
 # Read table of weather stations around the world